truenas/documentation/content/SCALE/GettingStarted/Configure/UIConfigurationSCALE.md

 ## Setting Up Directory Services
 TrueNAS allows you to configure an Active Directory or LDAP server to handle authentication and authorization services, domain, and other account settings.
-SCALE allows configuring either directory server but not both.
+TrueNAS allows configuring either directory server but not both.

 {{< hint type=warning >}}
 We do not recommended that you switch between directory services.
 This can result in configuration issues that could disrupt your system!

 However, it is possible to change from either directory service to the other.
-If you want to migrate from LDAP to Active Directory, you must disable LDAP in SCALE and then remove the current directory server settings.
+If you want to migrate from LDAP to Active Directory, you must disable LDAP in TrueNAS and then remove the current directory server settings.
 To change from Active Directory to LDAP, use the **Leave Domain** option and then disable the service before attempting to configure and enable LDAP.
 {{< /hint >}}

 {{< enterprise >}}
-iXsystems Support can assist Enterprise customers with configuring directory service settings in SCALE with the [information customers provide]({{< relref "/SCALE/GettingStarted/Install/_index.md" >}}), but they cannot configure customer Active Directory system settings.
+iXsystems Support can assist Enterprise customers with configuring directory service settings in TrueNAS with the [information customers provide]({{< relref "/SCALE/GettingStarted/Install/_index.md" >}}), but they cannot configure customer Active Directory system settings.
 {{< /enterprise >}}

 Non-Enterprise users can find support for configuring directory services in the TrueNAS Documentation Hub tutorials or in the community forums.